Team Leader Expert and Keynote Speaker

 Karen offers practical advice to help participants identify their strengths and use them to engage their teams.
 The result is they increase their competence and confidence so their organisations benefit from the resulting higher productivity, lower turnover and increased innovation.

-Karen is an authentic, engaging and interactive speaker with a message that changes the way team leaders show up in their role.
+Karen is an authentic, engaging and interactive speaker who uses metaphors that change how team leaders show up in their role.

 Karen’s conference presentations